Recently updated on June 10th, 2023

 No matter how advanced or evolved the technology can become, simplicity is always essential for a website to be appealing.
-Also consider lifespan: the simpler your website and its design, the lower the chances of its aesthetic and look becoming outdated.
+Also consider lifespan: the simpler your website design is, the lower the chances of its aesthetic and look becoming outdated.
 So, with so much technology available and many different options, just how do you hold yourself back and stick to the basics?

 Keep The Focus On The Website’s Essential Elements